fxxJuses/MICFormer/readme.md

 ## Welcome to reproduce our code!!!

-Our article is now publicly available on ArXiv.
+Our article is now publicly available on ArXiv（[[2404.16371\] Multimodal Information Interaction for Medical Image Segmentation (arxiv.org)](https://arxiv.org/abs/2404.16371)）.
 This repository provides the training code for the MM-WHS dataset.
 If you need to reproduce our results, you can use the training scripts provided in this repository.